 We define EBITDA as net income before net interest income or expense, depreciation and amortization expenses, and income taxes.
 Adjusted EBITDA represents EBITDA as further adjusted for non-cash stock-based compensation expense and gains on insurance settlements.
 EBITDA and Adjusted EBITDA are non-GAAP measures and may not be comparable to similar measures reported by other companies.
 EBITDA and Adjusted EBITDA have limitations as analytical tools, and you should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.
 In the future we may incur expenses or charges such as those added back to calculate Adjusted EBITDA.
 Our presentation of Adjusted EBITDA should not be construed as an inference that our future results will be unaffected by these items.
-For further discussion of EBITDA and Adjusted EBITDA, see "Results of Operations."
+For further discussion of EBITDA and Adjusted EBITDA and for reconciliations of net income, the most directly comparable GAAP measure, to EBITDA and Adjusted EBITDA, see "Results of Operations."